mhvis/dsmr2influx/README.md

 ```shell
 docker compose run app python dsmrreaderimport.py <api-url> <api-key>
 ```

+Note: when using `localhost` as url, because the command runs in a Docker container, localhost does not refer to the Docker host.
+Instead use `172.17.0.1`.

 When the InfluxDB instance already contains measurements, existing measurements with the same timestamp get overridden.